PaulNorling/farmers-market/README.md

 https://immense-bastion-66215.herokuapp.com/#/home

 ## Description
-Farmers Marketplace is a desktop app for making locally grown food more accessible.
+This repository contains the source code for a Farmers Market App, a desktop web-based application that connects local farmers with consumers in their area.
+The app allows farmers to list their products, and communicate directly with customers.
+Consumers can search for farmers and products in their area.

 ## Prerequisites
 * node.js